 Toxic Communication Style 1: Criticism – Turning Harsh Words and Critical Remarks into Constructive Conversations

-So it can be a bit of a shock to hear what the relationship research has found: chronic criticism seriously damages relationships.
+In fact, it’s such an everyday habit for many of us, it can be a bit of a shock to hear what the relationship research has found: chronic criticism seriously damages relationships.

 But the good news is that it’s not particularly difficult to notice when you’re being critical and change the habit, and it will really improve your connection with your partner when you do.

 When people get criticised too much, they start to feel like there’s something wrong with them.
+And they don’t feel good about the person who’s criticised them, either.

 So what should you do instead when a critical thought pops into your head?